notable/notable/.github/CONTRIBUTING.md

 ### Submit a pull request

-Pull requests are especially welcomed for issues labeled as [`bug`](https://github.com/fabiospampinato/notable/issues?q=is%3Aissue+is%3Aopen+label%3Abug) or [`help wanted`](https://github.com/fabiospampinato/notable/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+Pull requests are especially welcome for issues labeled as [`bug`](https://github.com/fabiospampinato/notable/issues?q=is%3Aissue+is%3Aopen+label%3Abug) or [`help wanted`](https://github.com/fabiospampinato/notable/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 Pull requests for other issues can be considered too but before working on them you should let us know that you'd like to submit one, so that we can tell you if a pull request can be considered for that particular issue, what the pull request should actually implement and how.

 Follow these steps in order to get Notable ready for development: